Nick Fortes Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 26th in the league with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 7.5 K/9, the third-worst in the league.

-- The Guardians have a 3.92 team ERA that ranks 11th among all league pitching staffs.
+- The Guardians have a 3.97 team ERA that ranks 12th among all MLB pitching staffs.

-- Guardians pitchers combine to surrender 18 home runs (0.9 per game), the eighth-fewest in baseball.
+- The Guardians surrender the seventh-fewest home runs in baseball (19 total, 0.9 per game).

-- Bieber (1-0) gets the starting nod for the Guardians in his fifth start of the season.
-He's put together a 2.88 ERA in 25 2/3 innings pitched, with 18 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.